TV Tropes Needs Your Help

 - Blackbeard's Dark-Dark Devil Fruit power makes him into this.
 No Devil Fruit user can use their ability as long as Blackbeard maintains physical contact with them.

 - Devil fruits in general have this effect as many characters (particularly logia users) have elemental powers that trump one another, such as Akainu (magma) > Ace (fire).
 Also inverted to a certain degree since Aokiji's ice powers aren't at any disadvantage against Akainu's magma powers, thus the island of Punk Hazard.
 If a water-element logia existed, they would presumably be the Man of Kryptonite for every single fruit user.
+Though such a character would also be the Kryptonite Factor to himself, making it a rather unlikely eventuality.

 - In A Certain Scientific Railgun, minor character Yasumi Usukinu emits a field that prevents any electricity from flowing except for natural bioelectricity (otherwise people would drop dead in her presence).
 This allowed her to corner Mikoto Misaka.
 Mikoto eventually manages to generate enough electricity to overpower her field.